EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Methodology

 \subsection{Parameter estimation}

 As first step, we used maximum likelihood estimation with $C_{\ell}^{\text{DES}}$ to estimate the galaxy bias in independent DES tomographic bins.
 This enabled us to validate our analysis pipeline by comparing our estimates with previous DES galaxy bias measurements.
-We, then, used the joint data vector $\bm{d}_{\ell} = \{C_{\ell}^{\text{EMU}\times\text{DES}},C_{\ell}^{\text{EMU}}\}$ to constrain EMU-PS1 $n(z)$ and galaxy bias evolution.
+We, then, used the joint data vector of six cross-power spectra $\bm{d}_{\ell} = \{C_{\ell}^{\text{EMU}\times\text{DES}}\}$ to constrain EMU-PS1 $n(z)$ and galaxy bias evolution.
 The log-likelihood function is given